ZarnackGroup/racoon_clip/docs/tutorial.rst

 Customising racoon_clip
 ---------------------------------------------------
 racoon_clip offers many options to customise the workflow for your data.
 All setting can be passed to racoon either in the commandline or via a config file.
-For a full list of options please have a look at :ref: `options <all_options>` and
+For a full list of options please have a look at `options <all_options>` and

 .. code:: bash